-- Create a significant number of jobs in the City of Thunder Bay as well as in Kenora, Ontario and their surrounding regions. - Enable broader development of northwestern Ontario's lithium assets by producers seeking to utilize the proximity of Avalon's processing capacity.

-- Create tangential benefits, including the intention to create a regional critical-minerals innovation and R&D hub in partnership with local university and college stakeholders. - Create new economic development opportunities for local and regional First Nations communities. - Demonstrate best-in-class environmental and sustainability process innovation and enable novel Canadian IP. - Create supply chain efficiencies by connecting lithium assets in the north with regional processing capacity thus leading to a decreased life-cycle carbon footprint compared to producers who ship raw materials to processing facilities overseas.
+- Create a significant number of jobs in the City of Thunder Bay, as well as in Kenora, Ontario and surrounding regions. - Enable broader development of northwestern Ontario's lithium assets by producers seeking to utilize the proximity of Avalon's processing capacity. - Create tangential socioeconomic and educational benefits, including the planned creation of a regional critical-minerals innovation and R&D hub in partnership with local university and college stakeholders. - Create new economic development opportunities for local and regional First Nations and Métis communities. - Demonstrate best-in-class environmental and sustainability process innovation and enable novel Canadian IP. - Create supply chain efficiencies by connecting lithium assets in the north with regional processing capacity, thus leading to a decreased life-cycle carbon footprint compared to producers who ship raw materials to processing facilities overseas.

 Localizing the EV battery supply chain creates a multiplier effect of investment opportunities.
 In the United States, the passing of the Inflation Reduction Act (IRA) in August 2022 has spurred more than US\$70 billion worth of new investment announcements across the battery supply chain.
-These investments help spur local economic development by supporting surrounding industries, fostering spinoff entrepreneurship, and contributing to the development of industry clusters that improve productivity and growth.
+These investments help stimulate local economic development by supporting surrounding industries, fostering spinoff entrepreneurship, and contributing to the development of industry clusters that improve productivity and growth.

-Key next steps include site preparation and the preparation of a feasibility study for the Company's Thunder Bay facility, and the preparation of updated deposit feasibility studies, including for the Nechalacho rare earths and zirconium project.
-The Company will also seek to finalize initial commercial terms with additional potential investing partners, including LG Energy Solution with whom Avalon entered into a Memorandum of Understanding in September 2022.
+Key next steps include a feasibility study for the Company's Thunder Bay facility, site preparation as well as updated deposit feasibility studies, including for the Nechalacho rare earths and zirconium project.
+The Company will also seek to finalize initial commercial terms with additional potential investing partners, including LG Energy Solution, with whom Avalon entered into a Memorandum of Understanding in September 2022.